takahirom/roborazzi/docs/topics/faq.md

 It is discussed in [this issue](https://github.com/takahirom/roborazzi/issues/272).
 Additionally, it might be worth trying to run your tests with VisualVM to monitor memory usage and identify potential leaks.

-### Q: Roborazzi's Gradle task is not displayed.
+### Q: [IDEA Plugin] Roborazzi Gradle task is not displayed in Tool Window.

 **A:** It is discussed in [this issue](https://github.com/takahirom/roborazzi/issues/493).
-To enable the display of Roborazzi tasks, please enable ***Configure all Gradle tasks during Gradle Sync (this can make Gradle Sync slower)*** in the settings.
+To enable the display of Roborazzi tasks, please enable ***Configure all Gradle tasks during Gradle Sync (this can make Gradle Sync slower)*** in the Settings | Experimental | Gradle.
 <img src="/docs/images/roborazzi_gradle_task_setting.png" width="800" />